Home > Companies > Vercel

 Vercel sells speed and simplicity through opinionated defaults, monetizing through (1) usage-based pricing (compute, bandwidth, storage) and (2) per-seat Pro ($20/month/seat) and Enterprise plans.

-For v0, their AI code generation product, Vercel implemented a separate $20/month premium tier that supplements rather than replaces the core Vercel subscription.
+v0, Vercel's AI code generation product, operates on a separate $20/month premium tier that supplements rather than replaces the core Vercel subscription.
+With Teams and Enterprise plans accounting for more than 50% of v0 revenue, v0 demonstrates meaningful enterprise monetization well beyond its self-serve base.